FAQ Relating to the Corona Virus

 According to the new simplified Corona Ordinance as of July 1, 2020, such meetings are considered "events", where certain conditions have to be taken into account which are laid down in the "Guidelines on the Course of Business at KIT in Times of the SARS-CoV-2 (Corona Virus) Pandemic”.

 Particularly noteworthy is the obligation to collect data for all meetings of two or more persons in a room for a period of more than 15 minutes.
 The universities are explicitly required and authorised to carry out this duty of documentation (§14 CoronaVO).
 This also applies to joint lunch breaks, for example in the team room or the communal kitchen.
 Decisive for the scope of data collection is that the person responsible for the meeting is put in a position to support the health authority, if necessary, especially in tracking the contact persons.
-If address and telephone number or e-mail address are already available (usually assumed for KIT employees and students), the data need not be collected separately.
+If address and telephone number are already available (usually assumed for KIT employees and students), the data need not be collected separately.
 In this case, it is sufficiently suitable to record which groups of persons have stayed in a room.
-In case address or telephone number or e-mail address are not available, these data have to be collected additionally.
+In case address or telephone number are not available, these data have to be collected additionally.
 The collected data must be kept for 4 weeks and then deleted.

 Our basic standards applicable in times of corona include the compliance with infection protection (distance, washing hands, sneezing and coughing etiquette, no suspected infected persons).
 The above guideline does not in principle set an absolute limit to the maximum number of persons.
 However, risk assessments are necessary in any case.
 Depending on the number of persons and the activities, protective measures may therefore be necessary, which the management of the organizational units will take after having assessed the risk at the relevant workplace or after having discussed the individual situation.